Shelbournator/thoughts/_posts/2026-02-28-the-orientation-of-health.md

 ---
 The error began, as errors often do, with a loss of origin.

 I now know how rare this is, but when I first started going to the gym, the room was often empty.
 This made it a calm, almost relaxing experience.
 After a relatively sedentary life, my muscles really enjoyed being used.
-Being in the gym was a great mix of: making progress of my life goals, my body feeling great, and a quiet place for my mind.
+Being in the gym was a great mix of: making progress on my life goals, my body feeling great, and a quiet place for my mind.
 The closest thing it reminded me of were the days when I used to do yoga every day.

 I would walk home from the gym session a few hours later and feel a sense of clarity in my mind and perception.
 Colours would be brighter, sharper.
 The night sky would draw me in with the sharp moon and stars twinkling mysteriously.